What is a sour crop? We all hear about it from time to time but hopefully will never experience it with our hens.

-Sour crop can be a recurrent thing in some birds especially if the condition went without notice for some time.
+The sour crop can be a recurrent thing in some birds, especially if the condition went without notice for some time.

-Pendulous crop is notoriously difficult to treat as it will likely keep recurring.
-To try to assist in maintaining correct posture/placement of the crop, some folks have made a sling or ‘crop bra’.
+A pendulous crop is notoriously difficult to treat as it will likely keep recurring.
+To assist in maintaining the correct posture/placement of the crop, some folks have made a sling or ‘crop bra.’

-Another problem which can arise from is impacted crop; this is more serious than sour crop.
-As the name implies the crop is jammed up with food to the point that nothing can move through.
+Another problem that can arise from is impacted crops; this is more serious than sour crops.
+As the name implies, the crop is jammed up with food to the point that nothing can move through.